-Figure \ref{fig:ssh} shows the time-mean sea surface height (SSH).
-The unparameterized model ($1/4^o$) has a strong persistent recirculation near the boundary marked by the green rectangle, contrary to the prediction of the high-resolution model.
-In parameterized models (ZB20, ZB20-Smooth, ZB20-Reynolds, JH15, GZ21), we observe an improvement in the representation of the mean flow.
-The persistent recirculation is less evident, and the region exhibits a meandering jet pattern similar to that observed in the high-resolution model.
-The ZB20-Smooth model is the most accurate in representing the mean flow, and its RMSE (root mean squared error) is significantly lower than for other parameterized models (see Figure \ref{fig:ssh} for RMSE SSH values used to describe the mean bias in SSH).
-Note that the ZB20-Smooth parameterization improved the mean flow without increasing the KE (i.e., without strong backscatter).
-On the contrary, the most efficient backscatter parameterizations (ZB20-Reynolds, JH15, GZ21) have higher RMSE for SSH.
+We concentrate on metrics related to the climatological mean state (Figure \ref{fig:ssh}), such as the time-mean sea surface height (SSH).
+The unparameterized model ($1/4^\circ$) has a strong persistent recirculation near the western boundary, absent in the high-resolution model.
+In all parameterized simulations (ZB20, ZB20-Smooth, ZB20-Reynolds, JHAH15, GZ21), we observe an improvement in the representation of the mean state.
+The persistent recirculation is less evident, and the region exhibits a meandering jet pattern similar to that simulated in the high-resolution model.
+The ZB20-Smooth model is the most accurate in representing the mean state, and its root mean squared error (RMSE) is significantly lower than for other parameterized models (see Figure \ref{fig:ssh} for RMSE SSH values used to describe the mean bias in SSH).
+The ZB20-Smooth parameterization improves the mean state without increasing the KE (i.e., without strong backscatter).
+However, the most efficient backscatter parameterizations (ZB20-Reynolds, JHAH15, GZ21) have higher RMSE for SSH.
 By increasing the scaling coefficient $\gamma$, we can further improve the RMSE for the ZB20-Reynolds model (\ref{sec:additional_sensitivity}).
-However, the value is constrained by numerical stability, here we find the optimal coefficient $\gamma=2.8$ to be on the boundary of the stability region.
+However, the value is constrained by numerical stability, and here, we find the optimal coefficient $\gamma=2.8$ to be on the boundary of the stability region.